The Forest (video game): Development

 The Forest was inspired by cult films such as The Descent and Cannibal Holocaust and video games like Don't Starve, and was accepted as part of Steam Greenlight in 2013.
 Canadian-based developers Endnight Games have said that Disney was an inspiration for the game, commenting that they do not want the whole game to be entirely "dark and depressing."
-The game is being developed to be compatible with the Oculus Rift virtual reality headset.
+The game received an update in May 2018 that added compatibility for the Oculus Rift and HTC Vive virtual reality headsets with a later update supporting the Valve Index.
 After adding a co-op mode option during development, the team stated that they wished for the game to stay away from the massive multiplayer feel of other games, such as DayZ and Rust.

 The development team has a background in film visual effects, having worked on films such as The Amazing Spider-Man 2 and Tron: Legacy.
 The initial budget for the game was $125,000.
 The game was first released for Windows via early access on 30 May 2014 before it officially released on 30 April 2018.
 It was later released for the PlayStation 4 on November 6, 2018.
 The game was built using the Unity engine.